 Binary options allow you to predict the short term movements in price of a share, commodity, currency or index.
 They often promise to make you money quickly, but you could lose your entire initial investment.
-The FMA doesn’t regulate binary options and consider them very high risk, even for experienced investors.
+They are very high risk, even for experienced investors.
 See more about binary options.

 How do you know if an investment is a scam?